I used to really hate doing household chores.

 I don’t do this often, but I have taken before and after pictures of areas I have cleaned.

-It’s usually areas like closets, or kitchen cabinets or the pantry, etc – but SEEING the results of my work really inspires me to clean more.
+It’s usually areas like my linen closet or kitchen cabinets or the pantry, etc – but SEEING the results of my work really inspires me to clean more.

 If you’re a list maker, like I am, make a list of your cleaning chores for that day.